Depression: Types, Associated Conditions, and Online Support. Helping Individuals, Professionals & Carers

 2. Seasonal Affective Disorder (SAD)

-Prevalence: Affects about 5% of adults in the U.S. annually.
+Prevalence: Affects approximately 5% of adults each year.
 Symptoms: Depression that occurs at a specific time of year, usually in winter, with low energy, oversleeping, overeating, weight gain, and social withdrawal.
 Causes: Reduced sunlight in fall and winter may disrupt the body’s internal clock.
 Treatment: Light therapy, Counselling, and medication.
 Reference: Seasonal Affective Disorder

 3. Postpartum Depression

-Prevalence: Affects about 10-15% of mothers after childbirth.
-Symptoms: Severe mood swings, excessive crying, difficulty bonding with the baby, withdrawal from family and friends, and thoughts of harming oneself or the baby.
+Prevalence: Postpartum depression affects approximately 10-15% of mothers after childbirth.
+It also impacts around 8-10% of new fathers.
+The effects can be significant, often straining relationships, hindering bonding with the baby, and increasing overall family stress.
+Symptoms include irritability, anxiety, withdrawal, low mood, detachment, sleep disturbances, and heightened anger or frustration.
+Men may express their distress through overwork or avoidance rather than openly showing sadness.
+Symptoms may also involve severe mood swings, excessive crying, withdrawal from family and friends, and thoughts of self-harm or harming the baby.
 Causes: Hormonal changes, physical exhaustion, and emotional stress after childbirth.
 Treatment: Counselling, medication, and support groups.
 Reference: Postpartum Depression

 4. Premenstrual Dysphoric Disorder (PMDD)